sromerof202/Image-to-Sketch-Converter-using-Python/README.md

 # Image-to-Sketch-Converter-using-Python
-Load the image as convenience in line 6
+Load the image as convenience in line 6 of the .py file